← Back to Blog

 Subject line: something specific, not clever.

 The 80-word limit is non-negotiable.
-Long cold emails signal that you haven't respected their time before the relationship even starts.
+Long cold emails signal that you have not respected their time before the relationship even starts.
+If you cannot make your value proposition clear in 80 words, you have not clarified it for yourself yet — which is useful information.

 Stop winging it when prospects push back.
-Build a bank of strong responses:
+Build a bank of strong, ready responses for the objections you hear every week:

 I sell [product] to [buyer persona].